Inflammation is like a check engine light for your body. It tells you something isn’t quite right, and you should pay attention.

 The first step in discovering the cause of the problem is determining whether you have acute or chronic inflammation.

-Acute inflammation is short-term and plays a critical role in healing and injury repair.
+Acute inflammation is short-term and critical in healing and injury repair.
 Chronic inflammation on the other hand describes a condition where your immune system continues to produce white blood cells and chemicals even after the injury is gone.

 The combination of chronic inflammation and an excess of white blood cells can cause some problems for your immune system.
 In some cases, your immune system may even begin to target healthy cells and structures.

 If sustained over a long period of time, you may experience changes in your cells, tissues, and organs that can increase the likelihood of disease.